itsraghz/netlify-hugo-site/content/posts/database/mysql/how-to-get-current-user.md

 ---
-title: "How to Get the Current User Details"
+title: "How to get the Current User Details"
 date: 2021-06-13T11:22:15+05:30
 draft: false
 tags: ["Database", "MySQL"]